EmranHn/EmranHn/README.md

 I’m a Mechanical Engineer turned tech enthusiast, passionate about blending engineering with AI, computer vision, and signal processing.
 I enjoy building solutions that solve real-world problems—think innovative tools and impactful systems.

 ## 🔧 What I’m About
+- **Programming in**: Python, MATLAB, C++
-- **Skills**: Computer Vision, Machine Learning frameworks: OpenCV, Keras, Pytorch, TensorFlow
+- **Skills**: Computer Vision, Docker, Machine Learning frameworks: OpenCV, Keras, Pytorch, TensorFlow
 - **Focus**: Biomechanics, computer vision, and AI-driven engineering solutions.
 - **Projects**:
   - Built an AI tool for cattle lameness detection.
   - Optimized hydraulic systems with machine learning.
+  - Developed a method to extract animal gait signals from video with 99.83% accuracy.
+  - Evaluated industrial exoskeletons with wearable sensors for fatigue analysis.
+  - Created an RCNN-based tool for image segmentation (99% accuracy).

 ## 🌍 Community & Collaboration
 I love sharing ideas and working with others.
 Catch me contributing to projects, speaking at tech events, or exploring new ways to push engineering forward.